 *Note: I am not going guess the volume discount for Cisco (contact them directly), so I’ve included the full list price above.
 It’s quite likely you’ll be charged less.

 Ok, let’s say you have 5,000 employees, and you want enough host licenses so that you don’t run out during busy days.
 We know that, failing to have a meeting due to lack of technical resources is worse for your business than spending a few extra dollars per month.
-So, let’s also say you go with 1000 concurrent host licenses, which means you can hold up to 1000 meetings at the same time.
-However, you know most meetings will be less than 25 people, but could go up to 8 participants per meeting.
-Again, you’ll want to be safe than sorry.
+So, my advice (and your salesperson’s advice) should be to go with an Active User model.
+Your starting price will be 15% of 5000, or 750 users at a max of $30/month.

-If you have 5000 employees x 1 hour per day x 5 days x 4 weeks, that means you’ll need 100,000 hours of audio per month.
+If you have 5000 employees that are in one WebEx meeting per day (on average), means you have 5000 x 1 hour per day x 5 days x 4 weeks, that means you’ll need 100,000 hours of audio per month.
 This means you’ll need 6,000,000 minutes per month for internal only.

-Now, let’s just say, 50% of those audio minutes are used for external lines.
+Now, let’s just say, 50% of those audio minutes are used for external lines (non-VoIP).
 In addition, there is 1 customer on every other hour of meetings.
 This means you’ll be charged for their call in time to your meetings.

 Now, we know each WebEx account comes with some recording capabilities, but you are also charged for storage (unless you have an internal media storage solution).
 This information is slightly tougher to get, but we dug in here for you.